ElvishArtisan/rivendell/README.md

 This is the README file for the Rivendell package.

+## WARNING: This branch has been frozen, and is of historical interest only.

+The Git branch for ongoing development of v3.x (in the unlikely event of their being any) is 'v3'.

 This software comes with ABSOLUTELY NO WARRANTY.
 See the file COPYING for details.